Indiana: Geology and terrain

 The average altitude of Indiana is about 760 ft above sea level.
 The highest point in the state is Hoosier Hill in Wayne County at 1257 ft above sea level.
 The lowest point at 320 ft above sea level is in Posey County, where the Wabash River meets the Ohio River.
 The resulting elevation span, 937 ft, is the narrowest of any non-coastal U.S. state.
 Only 2850 sqmi have an altitude greater than 1000 ft and this area is enclosed within 14 counties.
 About 4700 sqmi have an elevation of less than 500 ft, mostly concentrated along the Ohio and lower Wabash Valleys, from Tell City and Terre Haute to Evansville and Mount Vernon.

 The state includes two natural regions of the United States: the Central Lowlands and the Interior Low Plateaus.

 The till plains make up the northern and central regions of Indiana.
 Much of its appearance is a result of elements left behind by glaciers.
 Central Indiana is mainly flat with some low rolling hills (except where rivers cut deep valleys through the plain, like at the Wabash River and Sugar Creek) and soil composed of glacial sands, gravel and clay, which results in exceptional farmland.
 Northern Indiana is similar, except for the presence of higher and hillier terminal moraines and hundreds of kettle lakes.
 In northwest Indiana there are various sand ridges and dunes, some reaching nearly 200 feet in height; most of them are at Indiana Dunes National Park.
 These are along the Lake Michigan shoreline and also inland to the Kankakee Outwash Plain.

 Southern Indiana is characterized by valleys and rugged, hilly terrain, contrasting with much of the state.
 Here, bedrock is exposed at the surface.
 Because of the prevalent Indiana limestone, the area has many caves, caverns, and quarries.
+Harrison Spring, the largest spring in the state, is located in Harrison County.